 If under the SPCA: a salary allowance of $30,000 per annum - see also Guidelines for the Appointment of the Leadership Role

 All applicants must hold a current practising certificate and meet the professional standards relevant to their current position.
-All applicants will also need to demonstrate they meet both the and Local Criteria for this position.
+All applicants will also need to demonstrate they meet both the National Criteria and Local Criteria for this position.

 To register your interest in this position please complete the table below and email this to glenda@brightwater.school.nz and janineh@waimeaint.school.nz by Friday 24 July at 4:00pm.
 Applicants will receive a full application form after this date.